eyvalon/eyvalonmoons/README.md

 <img src="https://emoons.eyvalongames.de/img/eyvalonmoons.png">
 </p>

-The browsergame framework is based on the New-Star web browser game engine [New-Star](https://github.com/Yaro2709/New-Star)</br>
+The browsergame framework is based on the New-Star web browser game engine [New-Star - github.com/Yaro2709/New-Sta](https://github.com/Yaro2709/New-Star)</br>
-and the open source browsergame framework [2Moons](https://github.com/jkroepke/2Moons).
+and the open source browsergame framework [2Moons - github.com/jkroepke/2Moons](https://github.com/jkroepke/2Moons).

 Full source code is placed at [https://github.com/eyvalon/EyvalonMoons](https://github.com/eyvalon/EyvalonMoons) repository.
 The browsergame is for the Eyvalon Community purposes.
 The opportunity was given to change the game code by the Eyvalonier as a contribution to 2Moons.